Höcker Album: Contents

 The album contains 116 photographs, all in black and white, almost all of them featuring German officers.
 It is believed to have been the property of Höcker because he appears in far more of the images than any other individual.
-On the title page underneath a picture of Höcker and Baer it is written "With the Commandant SS Stubaf.
+On the title page underneath a picture of Höcker and Baer (a Stubaf or Sturmbannführer) it is written "With the Commandant SS Stubaf.
 Baer, Auschwitz 21.6.44", identifying Höcker as the owner of the album.
 He is also the only person in the album to appear alone in any of the images.

 Some of the images depict formal events, like military funerals and the dedication of a new hospital.
 They also include images of the camp officers relaxing at a staff retreat known as the Solahütte, a rustic lodge only around 20 miles away from the camp complex.
 These images are regarded as the most striking, because they show cheerful staff officers singing, drinking and eating while, in the camp itself, tremendous suffering is taking place.

 A number of the photographs show officers relaxing in the company of young women—stenographers and typists, trained at the SS school in Obernai, who were known generally as SS Helferinnen, the German word for (female) "helpers".